jaredbancroft/artisanal-containers/README.md

 ## How to use this
 1. Clone this repo
 1. View->Command Palette...
-1. Remote-Containers: Open Workspace in Container...
+1. Remote-Containers: Open Workspace in Container... artisanal-containers.code-workspace
 1. go run main.go run /bin/bash
 1. :(){:|:&};: